oliver-butterley/ma2-2024/readme.md

 See the [full list of markdown extensions](https://vitepress.dev/guide/markdown).

-The `main` branch is used for drafting the site and the `deploy` branch is automatically processed and deployed to the server.
+Commits to `main` are automatically processed and deployed to the server.